Automattic/ghactivity/readme.txt

 = 1.6.0 =
 * Allow filtering of the people included in reports.
 This way one can create their own custom reports.
 * Add option to monitor a repo fully, for all users on that repo.
+* Gather information about each person from GitHub.

 = 1.5.0 =
 * Improve post content for each GitHub event.